scummvm/scummvm/doc/docportal/use_scummvm/mac_game_files.rst

 The simplest way to extract the correct game files is to use the dumper companion created and supplied by ScummVM.
 The dumper can extract files from an HFS medium, encode files to the MacBinary format, and rename files with Punycode if needed.

-There are two versions of the dumper: a disk/ISO image version that runs in a browser, and a full-fledged version using Python.
-The browser-based version is the preferred method since this will work in the majority of cases, and it is comparatively simpler since there is nothing to install.
+There are two versions of the dumper: a disk/ISO image version that runs in a browser, and a full-fledged version which uses Python.
+The browser-based version is the preferred method since this will work in the majority of cases, and it is less hassle because there is nothing to install.

 The first step is to create an ISO image of your floppy or CD medium.